sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 ### How Recruiters submit interview requests

 - When a candidate has passed the [Recruiter Screen](../process/types_of_interviews.md#recruiter-screen) stage of the Interview Process, the Recruiter will request interview scheduling from a coordinator.

+  - **Please note:** Make sure that all interviews under your interview plan in Greenhouse are up-to-date.
+    - Under `Job Setup` > `Interview Plan` > Click _Edit Interview_ under each corresponding interview, and scroll to the `Interview Prep` section.
+Make a note at the top of that section listing who the required/preferred interviewers are and who their backup counterparts are.
+Add all potential interviewers to the `Set default interviewers` box.

+  - **Step 1:** Gather the candidate's availability
+    - Note: While you can grab the availability from the candidate via email or verbally, it is ideal to gather this information via Greenhouse.
+    - **Step 1**: Go to the Candidate's profile in Greenhouse
+    - **Step 2**: Under the interview stage you will see `Availability` and a link that says `Request Availability`, click it.
+    - **Step 3**: Select the appropriate template, make sure to add any additional information in the Body.
+      - If the interviewer(s) provide preferred time slots, you can include those by clicking the `Suggest interview times for candidate` button.
+    - **Step 4**: Send email
-  - Currently requests are submitted in the private ‘talent-scheduling-and-offers’ Slack channel (subject to change).
+  - **Step 2:** Make a formal request in the Slack channel [#talent-scheduling-and-offers](https://sourcegraph.slack.com/archives/C02AY4BLZS7)
-  - The interview schedule request needs to include the following information: Candidate name, Job Title, [Interview Type](../process/types_of_interviews.md), Candidate Availability, and any relevant notes.
+    - **Step 1:** In the slack channel you will go to the message box and click on the Attachments & shortcuts button (the cross icon).
+    - **Step 2:** You will see a section called Workflows for this channel with two options: `Scheduling Request` and `Offer Request`
+    - **Step 3:** Click on `Scheduling Request` and fill out the form.
+      - Under Availability, you can either paste the time slots the candidate provided or indicate that the availability is in Greenhouse.
+      - Under Notes, include any additional information that will help recruiting coordinators schedule faster, such as who the required and preferred interviewers are.
+    - **Step 4:** Click `Submit` once you’re done.

 - The coordinator will provide scheduling status updates (typically done via emoji on the recruiter’s Slack message with the schedule request)

 ### How all other teammates submit interview requests

 - Simply let the appropriate Recruiter and/or Recruiting Operations Specialist know what you would like scheduled in whatever format is easiest for you (email, slack, tagging them in Greenhouse, etc.).
 Please include the candidate’s full name and which [types of interviews](../process/types_of_interviews.md#resume-deep-dive) you would like scheduled.
 We will let you know if we have any follow up questions!
-  - If you do not hear back from us in 24–48 hours, please send a kind reminder over Slack!
+  - If you do not hear back from us in 24–48 hours, please send a kind reminder over Slack in the [#Hiring](https://sourcegraph.slack.com/archives/C168VP0FM) channel

 ## Interview scheduling